emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	:type requesttype: const char*
 	:param param: Request parameters for POST requests (see ``requesttype``).
 The parameters are specified in the same way as they would be in the URL for an equivalent GET request: e.g. ``key=value&key2=value2``.
 	:type param: const char*
+    :param additionalHeader: Request header entries as a Json formatted string for any request type.
+    :type additionalHeader: const char*
 	:param void* arg: User-defined data that is passed to the callbacks, untouched by the API itself.
 This may be be used by a callback to identify the associated call.
 	:param em_async_wget2_onload_func onload: Callback on successful load of the file.
 The callback function parameter values are: